filmil/bazel_local_nix/README.md

 ## Does this work on remote builds?

 I have not tried.
 I think that it could be made to work.
+If you are curious to try making it work for remote builds, do let me know.

 ## References